Skip to content

 • Help with weight loss, which can reduce the strain on your joints

 The most important thing is to find activities that you enjoy doing and get moving!
-We recommend this Strengthen & Condition class from Bold to get started.
+We recommend trying a Bold class to get started.

 2. Mindfulness

-Mindfulness means the awareness that arises through paying attention, on purpose, in the present moment.
-Research shows that regular mindfulness practice reduces a person's pain experience.
-For a good place to start, check out these simple step-by-step mindfulness exercises for managing chronic pain.
-We also recommend this Mind and Body check in video with our instructor Michael.
+Mindfulness is the awareness that arises through paying attention, on purpose, in the present moment.
+Research shows that regular mindfulness practice reduces a person’s pain experience.
+For a good place to start, check out a Bold meditation class.

 3. Heat and cold